bergercode/computer-quiz/README.md

 ## Tools

 We were required to use HTML, CSS and jQuery to build the website.
-I utalised GIMP and Inkscape to design Dr Frankenstein using images of myself in a lab coat.
+I used GIMP and Inkscape to design Dr Frankenstein using images of myself in a lab coat.
 (Computer component icons were sources from the Public Domain)